korovod/kenotron/docs/3d_parallelism.md

 After all-reduce, both will have the same initialized weights, say [0.25, 0.2, 0.35].

-Q: What are the 3 pretraining samplers in brrr?
+Q: What are the 3 pretraining samplers in Nanotron?

 A:
 - Sequential sampler: Walks through each GPU's data shard sequentially